Scott Brison

-Scott A. Brison PC (born May 10, 1967) is a Canadian former politician from Nova Scotia.
-Brison served as the Member of Parliament (MP) for the riding of Kings-Hants from the 1997 federal election until July 2000, then from November 2000 to February 2019.
+Scott A. Brison PC (born May 10, 1967) is a Canadian politician from Nova Scotia.
+Brison served as the Member of Parliament (MP) for the riding of Kings—Hants from June 1997 to July 2000, and from November 2000 to February 2019.
 He was the first openly gay MP to sit as a member of the Progressive Conservative Party.
-In 2003, just days after the Progressive Conservatives and the more socially conservative Canadian Alliance voted to merge into the Conservative Party of Canada, Brison crossed the floor to join the Liberal Party.
+In 2003, just days after the Progressive Conservatives and the Canadian Alliance voted to merge into the Conservative Party of Canada, Brison crossed the floor to join the Liberal Party.

 Born in Windsor, Nova Scotia, Brison graduated from Dalhousie University.
 After entering Parliament in 2000, he served as the Minister of Public Works and Government Services from 2004 until 2006 in the Paul Martin government.
-In 2005, he was named by the World Economic Forum (WEF) of Davos, Switzerland, as one of its "Young Global Leaders".
+In 2005, he was named by the World Economic Forum as one of its "Young Global Leaders".
 In Opposition from 2006 to 2013, Brison has served as the Liberal Party's Finance Critic.
 He was President of the Treasury Board of Canada in Justin Trudeau's ministry until January 2019.

 Brison announced on January 10, 2019, that he would not be standing in the 2019 federal election and stepped down from cabinet.
 On February 6, 2019, he announced he was resigning his seat in the House of Commons of Canada effective February 10, 2019.
 After leaving politics, Brison became Bank of Montreal's vice-chair of investment and corporate banking and is a member of the Canadian American Business Council's advisory board.

-Early life
+Early life and education

 Brison was born in Windsor, Nova Scotia, the son of Verna Patricia (née Salter) and Clifford Brison, who ran a grocery store.
-He obtained a Bachelor of Commerce from Dalhousie University.
-While there, he started and operated a successful business renting small fridges – he has jokingly referred to himself as a "fridge magnate".
+He graduated from Hants West Rural High School, subsequently earning a Bachelor of Commerce from Dalhousie University in Halifax.
+While in Halifax, he operated a business renting small fridges – he has jokingly referred to himself as a "fridge magnate".
 Brison then worked in corporate sales for ten years.

-Politics

-He entered politics as a Progressive Conservative candidate in the Nova Scotia riding of Kings—Hants in the 1997 election.
-Brison was one of a handful of new PC "Young Turk" MPs (along with John Herron, André Bachand and Peter MacKay) who were considered the future youthful leadership material that would restore the ailing Tories to their glory days.